Lean Supply Chain in Africa: The Key Concepts

 Understanding Lean Supply Chain

 The underlying principle of the lean supply chain is to amplify customer value while eliminating waste.

 This idea is realized through numerous techniques and tools for continuous improvement and waste reduction.
 A lean supply chain aims to eliminate activities that do not bring value to the client.
-Excess inventory, superfluous transportation, and overproduction are examples of such operations.
+Excess inventory, extra transportation, and overproduction are examples of such operations.
 Removing these activities will streamline its operations, cut expenses, and increase overall efficiency.

-The emphasis on enabling people in the supply chain to discover and solve problems is a crucial part of the Lean principle, which fosters a culture of continuous improvement and innovation.
+The emphasis on enabling people in the supply chain to discover and solve problems is a crucial part of the lean principle, which fosters a culture of continuous improvement and innovation.

 The Benefits of Implementing a Lean Supply Chain in Africa